antongeorgescu/express-node-sqlserver-encrypt/README.md

 ### Permissions required for decrypting data

 A user with the read permission cannot decrypt data using the symmetric key.
-For the current project, we will create two users (that correspond to 2 roles actually) and provide both **db_datareader** permissions on **StudentLoans** database:
+For the current project, we will create two users (that correspond to 2 permissions actually) and provide both **db_datareader** permissions on **StudentLoans** database:

 **`USE [master]`** <br/>
 **`GO`** <br/>